SAT/ACT college Entrance Exams

 Test scores are confidential.
 They will no longer be included on the student's high school transcript.

-but score reporting is free to up to four schools at the time of registration.
+Score reporting is free, up to four schools at the time of registration.

 The Churchill County High School CEEB Code is 290060

 1. Have a list of colleges you plan to apply to